 The leadership test between Jason Garret and Sean McVay

-I could go on for days with this topic, but for the sake of digestion I wont.
+I could go on for days with this topic.
+Let’s use this example.
 Todd Gurley shared this quote on national television after defeating the Vikings.
 It sums up my point perfectly.
 I’ve been stuck on this quote ever since.
 Wishing Jerry Jones could see the stark difference in the Rams locker room culture Vs the Cowboys.

-With the right leader and game plan you get results.
+With the right leader, and game plan you can get results.
 The Cowboys have a couple of players in common with Rams in terms of talent.
 But to compare the whole body of work is just embarrassing.
+But are they peaking to early?
+Can they sustain this high level of consistent play?
+That’s up to leadership.

-Sean McVay has his team performing at the highest level on the field.
+Sean McVay has his team performing at the highest level on the field currently.
 Dubbing them now “The Greatest Show on Surf.”
 This is effective leadership at every level within an NFL locker room summed up in one quote.

 Also read: Why we absolutely love to hate Jerry Jones